George David Kieffer

-George David Kieffer (born November 17, 1947) is a Los Angeles-based lawyer, author, civic leader and composer.
+George David Kieffer (born November 17, 1947) is a Los Angeles–based lawyer, author, civic leader and composer.
 He is a past chair and member of the Board of Regents of the University of California.
-He is a principal co-author of the Los Angeles City Charter (the city's constitution), adopted in 1999, and the author of The Strategy of Meetings (c.
+He is a principal co-author of the Los Angeles City Charter (the city's constitution), adopted in 1999, and led the Mayor's task force in response to 9/11.
+He is two-time chair of the Board of Directors of the Los Angeles Area Chamber of Commerce.
+He was named one of the most influential lawyers in California by the Los Angeles and San Francisco Daily Journals in 2000 and 2010 and named by Best Lawyers in America as Los Angeles “Lawyer of the Year” in the practice area of Administrative/Regulatory Law for 2019, 2021 and 2024.
+The Los Angeles Business Journal named Kieffer among the leaders in its August 2016 inaugural edition of "The Los Angeles 500: The Most Influential People in Los Angeles" and every year since.
+He is also the author of The Strategy of Meetings (c.
 1988, Simon and Schuster).
-Two-time chair of the Board of Directors of the Los Angeles Area Chamber of Commerce, in 2000 and 2010 he was named one of the most influential lawyers in California by the Los Angeles and San Francisco Daily Journals.
-The Los Angeles Business Journal named Kieffer among the leaders in its August 2016 inaugural edition of "The Los Angeles 500: The Most Influential People in Los Angeles".

-Early life and career
+Early life and law career

 Born in New York City, New York, Kieffer was raised in the San Francisco Bay Area and graduated from Serra High School in San Mateo, California.
 He received a B.A. in history from the University of California at Santa Barbara in 1969, where he was named the Outstanding Male Graduate upon graduation.
 He served one year as legislative assistant to Congressman Michael J. Harrington and received a J.D. from UCLA in 1973.
 During his third year he clerked for Honorable David Bazelon, Chief Judge, U.S. Court of Appeals for the District of Columbia circuit.
 He joined the law firm of Manatt, Phelps & Rothenberg in 1973 (now Manatt, Phelps & Phillips, LLP).

+Kieffer continues to practice law at the Manatt, Phelps & Phillips, LLP law firm office in Los Angeles with a particular emphasis on state and municipal regulatory work.
+During this work, he was named by The Daily Journal as one of the Top 100 lawyers in California in 2010.
+He was also awarded by Best Lawyers in America as Los Angeles “Lawyer of the Year” in the practice area of Administrative/Regulatory Law for 2019, 2021 and 2024.
+Among other honors, he also received the Anti-Defamation League’s Jurisprudence Award in 2013.

+Civic life

-In 1976, he became general counsel for the Presidential Campaign of Jerry Brown.
+In 1976, Kieffer became general counsel for the Presidential Campaign of Jerry Brown.

 In 1980, then Governor Jerry Brown appointed Kieffer to the Board of Governors of the California Community Colleges, where he served as Chair from 1983 to 1985.
 He subsequently served on the Blue Ribbon Commission to review the California Master Plan for Higher Education.
 He served as Chair of the Center for the Study of Democratic Institutions from 1985-1987.